 Since E2B uses grub4dos, the boot code in the Master Boot Record (and the Partition Boot Record) should contain the grub4dos boot code.

-ptn1 = NTFS primary ptn - E2B files (recommended max. size 128GB) ptn 3 = empty - used by some E2B .mnu files for persistence ptn 4 = empty - E2B writes the ISO file start position here if booting from an ISO

-A typical E2B USB drive prepared using RMPrepUSB\RMPartUSB (or the Make_E2B_USB_Drive.cmd script) usually has a small ptn 2 (type 21h).
+ptn1 = NTFS primary ptn - E2B files (recommended max. size 128GB) ptn 3 = if empty can be used by some E2B .mnu files for persistence else optional Primary partition (NTFS) ptn 4 = MUST always be empty and unused - E2B writes the ISO file start position here if booting from an ISO A typical E2B USB drive prepared using RMPrepUSB\RMPartUSB (or the Make_E2B_USB_Drive.cmd script) usually has a small ptn 2.
 This is not used by E2B at all - it is just there because some BIOSes will treat a USB drive as a floppy disk if only one partition entry is present and thus fail to boot to grub4dos (flashing cursor - black screen).
 For E2B to boot successfully on systems with buggy BIOSes, the BIOS must access the USB drive as a hard disk (hd0) and so a second small Primary partition is added when the E2B drive is made.

 Tip: Use RMPrepUSB - Drive Info - P1 to view the first partition sector (PBR).

 .mnu files simply contain normal grub4dos menu entries which are collated and copied by Easy2Boot into it's temporary grub4dos menu which is held in memory.
 Note that folder paths must use the forward-slash symbol / (like linux) when using paths inside grub4dos .mnu files - grub4dos does not understand \ (backslash) as a path delimiter.

 The following special 'words' are recognised by E2B and can be used inside .mnu files: